MONA

 Backpropagation Through Time, Vanishing Gradients, and Why Transformers Replaced Recurrent Networks

 Gradients decay exponentially in recurrent networks during backpropagation through time.
-Learn the math, how LSTM gates …
+The eigenvalue math behind the …

 From LeNet to ConvNeXt: How CNN Architectures Evolved and Where Spatial Inductive Bias Falls Short